 Oh, San Francisco.
 I’ve thought of this city as my secondary spirit animal for quite some time, and have spent the better part of the past five years eating my way through it.
 There is so much to do and see here that it can be daunting to know where to start, so I am going to split my SF travel guide for food up into two parts.
 The first part, featured below, will cover where to eat in the “northern” part of the city (mind you, this designation is complete arbitrary).
+It includes all spots north of Market Street on the east, and north of the Panhandle.
 Read on for some of my favorite SF spots!

 Liholiho Yacht Club – One of the more challenging reservations to get in SF, I had my own reservations about a place that came with so much hype attached.
 However, dinner here more than lived up to great expectations.
 First off, get there early so you can get a drink at Louie’s Gen-Gen Room, the cocktail bar tucked away downstairs.
 Next, make sure the kimchi fried rice and beef ribs are on your table.
 The menu is extensive, so I look forward to going back again and trying an entirely new round of delicious Hawaiian-Asian options.